 • 1 page statement—include the institution and researcher you would like to work with (see more information below), an explanation of why you’d like to work with this researcher, and a little bit about yourself, your motivations, and your interest in STROBE and imaging science.

-• Resume/CV that includes courses taken and in progress.
+• Resume/CV that includes courses taken and in progress and GPA.

 • Letter of recommendation from a faculty advisor.